etan18/Obsidian-Notes/Humanities & Social Science/sustainable industry.md

 >
 >The concept was introduced by economist Joseph Schumpeter, who won the 2025 Nobel Prize in Economics for this work.

+There are a number of ideas that come up over and over in discussions of sustainable industrial transitions.
+- **Circular economy**: keep materials and products in use for as long as possible by emphasizing reuse, repair, and recycling

 ### natural capitalism
 **Natural capital** includes all naturally-occurring resources, living systems, and ecosystem services. *Natural Capitalism* (1999) critiques the system of capitalism:
 > It neglects to assign any value to the largest stocks of capital it employs — the natural resources and living systems, as well as the social and cultural systems that are the basis of human capital.